p1p1t0t0/Nitro_gen/README.md

 ==============================
-🔥 Discord Token Generator - by p1p1t0t0
+🔥 Discord nitro Generator - by p1p1t0t0
 ==============================

 Hi, I coded you a nitro generator.